psychemedia/finn-resources/src/dermot_love_spot.md

-# How Dermot Got the Love Spot
+# How Dermot Got His Love Spot

 I first heard this tale from Kate Corkery at Festival at the Edge, 2022, though I tend to remember it by the name of *The Cottage", "Woodland Cottage", or "The Cottage, the Cat and the Goat*.